Skip to Content

 Architecture

 The Native App is a hub-and-spoke deployment.
 The hub is a small Zeotap cloud control plane that handles browser auth and reverse-proxies UI traffic.
 The spokes are the SPCS services that run inside each customer’s Snowflake account.
-Each spoke is fully self-contained — it owns its metadata store, its event buffer, and its connection to the bound warehouse — and never reaches across to another customer’s install.
+Each spoke is fully self-contained — it owns its metadata store, its event buffer, and the application-owned warehouse it executes SQL against — and never reaches across to another customer’s install.

 SPCS service inventory

-Zeotap runs five long-running SPCS services and a varying number of ephemeral job services inside your account.
+Zeotap runs four long-running SPCS services and a varying number of ephemeral job services inside your account.

 ServiceRoleRuntime

-signalsmith_control_planeSame Zeotap API used by the cloud product.
-Serves UI requests forwarded by the cloud reverse-proxy.Long-running
+zeotap_control_planeSame Zeotap API used by the cloud product.
+Serves UI requests forwarded by the cloud reverse-proxy, and accepts events on its /v1/* endpoints (track, identify, page, screen, group, batch) for the in-account event hot path.Long-running

-signalsmith_postgresMetadata store for workspaces, sources, syncs, audiences, identity graphs, journeys, and run history.
+zeotap_postgresMetadata store for workspaces, sources, syncs, audiences, identity graphs, orchestrations, and run history.
 Persists to an SPCS block volume.Long-running

-signalsmith_event_forwarderBatch-consumes the streaming buffer and runs two lanes per batch: forwarding rules to destinations, and warehouse delivery to RAW_EVENTS.Long-running
+zeotap_event_forwarderBatch-consumes the streaming buffer and runs two lanes per batch: forwarding rules to destinations, and warehouse delivery to per-event-type tables (tracks, identifies, pages, …).Long-running

-signalsmith_job_*Ephemeral SPCS job services for sync runs, loaders, trait computations, identity resolution, journey execution, and AI agent sessions.One-shot
+zeotap_job_*Ephemeral SPCS job services for sync runs, loaders, computed attribute computations, identity resolution, orchestration execution, and AI agent sessions.One-shot

 Service-to-service connections